 [Soeiji Temple]

-Address: 1303-8 Odanaka, Tsuyama City, Okayama Prefecture
+Address: 1303-8 Odanaka , Tsuyama City, Okayama Prefecture

 Temple visit 3: Myohoji Temple

 The third place we were taken to was Myohoji Temple.
 It is said to be the largest Nichiren sect temple in the Mimasaka region.
-It was moved to its current location when Tsuyama Castle was built.
+It was moved to its current location when Tsuyama was built.

 On the day we visited, the weeping cherry trees in the temple grounds were in full bloom.
 Everyone was so moved by the beauty of the weeping cherry trees that they took lots of photos.

-[Myohoji Temple]
+[Myoho-ji Temple]

-Address: 65 Nishideramachi, Tsuyama City, Okayama Prefecture
+Address: 65 Nishideracho , Tsuyama City, Okayama Prefecture

 Stop by a retro sweet potato shop

-"Okage Meguri with a Guide" is a walking tour around the temples and shrines guided by a monk.
+"Okage Meguri with a Guide" is a walking tour of the town, visiting temples and shrines with the guidance of a monk.
 It is a tour recommended for both Japanese and foreign visitors who are interested in Japanese history and culture.
-In addition to the Zen experience, there are other programs that you can experience, such as the "Matcha Course" and the "Copying Sutras and Copying Buddhas Course."
-There is also an option to take a rickshaw and join the Okage Meguri tour.
+In addition to the Zen meditation experience, there are also other programs available, such as the Matcha Course and the Sutra and Buddha Copying Course.
+There is also an option to take part in the Okage Meguri tour by rickshaw.

-Event period: Monday, April 1, 2024 to Monday, March 31, 2025
+Event period: April 1, 2024 (Monday) to March 31, 2025 (Monday)

-Duration: Approximately 1 hour 30 minutes
+Travel time: Approximately 1 hour 30 minutes

-Date: Saturdays and Sundays only
+Dates: Saturdays and Sundays only

-Duration: Approximately 1 hour 30 minutes
+Travel time: Approximately 1 hour 30 minutes

 Participation fee: 5,000 yen for one-seater, 6,000 yen for two-seater (3,000 yen per person)